Bikes improve transport choice, safety and resilience

 • When Superstorm Sandy shut down car travel and subway service in October 2012, NYC residents turned to bicycles for transportation.
 Across East River bridges, bike traffic immediately surged from 13,000 to 30,000 trips per day.1

-As part of the planned shutdown of the L-subway, the Williamsburg Bridge was expected to support 14,000 bike commuters per day for fifteen months.2
+• In 2018, as part of the planned L-subway shutdown, the Williamsburg Bridge was expected to support 14,000 bike commuters per day.2

-This same capacity would mitigate weather events, acts of terror, labor outage and global pandemic.
-Under a congestion pricing program, it would provide an alternative to driving across the GWB and parking in Upper Manhattan.
+This capacity would prove useful mitigating extreme weather events, acts of terror, labor outage, and the ongoing pandemic.
+When congestion pricing is (eventually) introduced, cycling the North Path will provide an alternative to driving and parking in Upper Manhattan.

-If funded under the RNMBA, new capacity could be online as soon as 2025.
+If funded under the RMNBA, new capacity could be online as soon as 2025.

 1 “Sandy Caused a Mini Bike Boom in NYC,” WNYC, 11/5/12, https://tinyurl.com/yalsj74u

 2 “City Plans for L Train Closure”, NY Times, 12/13/17, https://tinyurl.com/yc9dtbhc

 3 “A Surge in Biking to Avoid Crowded Trains in N.Y.C.,” NY Times, 3/14/20, https://tinyurl.com/y8kypkg6

 4 “A Preventable Crisis, The Economic and Human Costs of a Hudson River Rail Tunnel Shutdown,” Regional Plan Association, 02/19, https://tinyurl.com/y8oqzg9r